|St. Wenceslaus Catholic Church

 The American Legion, VFW, and their auxiliary groups are at home in the Holsten Memorial Building near the business district.
 Dodge Getaway Center for senior citizens meets once a week at the Municipal Building for a noon meal followed by activities.
 The Dodge Chamber of Commerce promotes local business and community projects.
 Dodge Booster Club creates enthusiasm and support for high school extracurricular activities.
 DARC (Dodge Activities and Recreation Committee) has been responsible for many community betterment projects.
 Other groups include Dodge Baseball Club, 4-H Extension Clubs, and various church organizations.

 The municipal water system in Dodge is supplied by two wells with an average depth of 94 feet.
 The system has overhead storage and a maximum capacity of 1,387,760 gallons per day.
 Dodge has a sanitary sewerage system and a storm sewer system.
 The extended aeration treatment plant has a daily capacity of 160,000 gallons.
 Privately owned solid waste removal service is mandatory.
+In 2013, Dodge added an ultraviolet system at the sewer plant.

 Cuming County Public Power District provides retail electric service to the village.
 Contact Brian Throener, local manager, for additional information regarding rates and service or call 1-877-572-2463.